Viking - 43: Jorvik Viking Festival for Winter Cheer and Colour, February 20th-27th, 2019, Wednesday-Wednesday

 Meanwhile maybe you'll share the delights of the 'encampment' on Coppergate Walk.
 It's a personal recollection of the friendships cemented from a common interest.
 We had much to talk about, and I learned much from the team who made me feel welcome.
 It helped that I passed on a few of my cards for their benefit as much as mine, to let them see we had shared interests.
 Let me introduce them below, beginning with 'Jarl'.

-This is the Coppergate Encampment
+This was the Coppergate Encampment, 2017

 Meet the Jarl, the Norse word for Earl introduced to England by Knut Sveinsson after his coronation in October/November, 1016.